English as a New Language Program (ENL)

 The yearly assessment to determine progress is the NYSESLAT.
 If students score at the Commanding Level in all four areas of language development, the State determines that they are no longer considered ESL/ENL students but are called FELLS (former ELLs).
 The ENL teacher will monitor FELLS for two years.
 They receive support three days out of a six day cycle and receive all ENL accommodations.
 The NYSESLAT is administered during the month of May and any changes to a student's ENL program would be applied to the following school year.

 ENL services are provided by a certified ESL/ENL teacher.
 Depending on a student's scores on the NYSITELL or NYSESLAT, an ELL will receive one to two units of ESL.
 The unit is spread out throughout the 6 days in the cycle.
-Students work with the ESL teacher in the ESL Room, in an integrated setting, or a combination of both for the designated amount of time.
+Students work with the ESL teacher in the ESL Room, in the grade level classrooms, or using a combination of both.
+Any ENL students that are in the Remote Learning Model will receive their services through virtual ENL meets.
+A daily schedule will be posted in the ENL Google Classroom.

 Parent communication and parental involvement are integral components of any ESL Program.
 ENL teachers will meet and/or speak with parents on an ongoing basis.
 The ENL teacher is available to offer support and guidance whenever needed.
 Please read the information in Parent Resources for further discussion.